HIPAA COMPLIANCE AND SAFEGUARDS

-In order to properly implement these administrative safeguards, there are a number of steps that should be undertaken.
+To properly implement these administrative safeguards, there are several steps to undertake.

 Security Management Process – Includes both risk analysis and risk management.
-Risk analysis is used to see where your ePHI is being used and stored, and trying to forecast all the ways that HIPAA could potentially be violated.
+Use risk analysis to see where your ePHI is being used and stored and try to forecast all the ways that could violate HIPAA.
 Risk management means implementing measures that will reduce the potential of HIPAA violations.
-Security management should also include regular reviews of IT system activity and logs of ePHI access.
+Security management should include regular IT system activity reviews and ePHI access logs.

-Assign Security Responsibility – Within each office, at least one HIPAA “security and privacy officer” should be assigned and properly trained.
+Assign Security Responsibility – At least one HIPAA “security and privacy officer” should be assigned and adequately trained within each office.

-Workforce Security – Implement procedures to authorize and supervise employees who work with ePHI, and ensure that an employee’s access to ePHI ends when their employment does.
+Workforce Security – Implement procedures to authorize and supervise employees who work with ePHI, and ensure that an employee’s access to ePHI ends when their employer does.

-Information Access Management – Make sure that ePHI is not accessible by unauthorized outside entities (subcontractors).
-Implement a standardized policy for authorizing outside entities that will have access to ePHI.
+Information Access Management – Ensure that ePHI is not accessible by unauthorized outside entities (subcontractors).
+Implement a standardized policy for authorizing external entities that will have access to ePHI.

-Security Awareness and Training – Ensure that there are procedures for employees to follow when they creating and changing their system passwords.
-Institute a way to monitor and report employee login activity, and periodically send reminders about security and privacy policies to employees.
+Security Awareness and Training – Ensure that there are procedures for employees to follow when creating and changing their system passwords.
+Institute a way to monitor and report employee login activity and periodically send employees reminders about security and privacy policies.

 Security Incident Procedures – Develop a standardized way to document and respond to security incidents.

-Contingency Plan – Develop solid business continuity plans that include the ability to continue necessary business functions in case of emergency, and accessible backups of ePHI data and the ability to restore it if lost.
+Contingency Plan – Develop solid business continuity plans that can continue necessary business functions in case of emergency, accessible backups of ePHI data, and the ability to restore it if lost.
 Periodically test these plans and revise them as necessary.

-Evaluations – Because your business procedures, technology requirements and workforce are continually changing, evaluate and update all of your HIPAA compliance procedures on a regular basis.
+Evaluations – Because your business procedures, technology requirements, and workforce are continually changing, evaluate and update your HIPAA compliance procedures regularly.